-Lately I have been busy and unable to publish blog posts.
+Lately, I have been busy and unable to publish blog posts.
 I was preparing architectural drawings for a couple of residential projects.
-However, in the course of work I was pondering on how difficult it is charging professional fees.
+However, in the course of my work, I was pondering how difficult it is to charge professional fees.

-Something struck me when I spoke with a clients about the architect’s professional fees.
+Something struck me when I spoke with a client about the architect’s professional fees.
 It was either these clients:

 - already had a fee in mind they were willing to pay